Schedule demo

 3. Select the Credential Type.
 When a type is selected, fields associated to that type is displayed.
 You need to create a profile based on the type required.

 4. Provide a Credential Name.
 This name is used to associate credentials to monitors during discovery of monitors.
-When this name is mentioned, all the properties associated to this name will be associated to the monitor.
+When this name is mentioned, all the properties associated with this name will be associated to the monitor.

 5. Provide other details like the Username and Password.
 More fields are displayed as per the credential type selected.